mdekauwe/CABLE_benchmarking/docs/user_guide/config_options.md

     : Boolean value set to `True` if this branch is under `branches/Share` in the CABLE SVN repository.
 Else set to `False`.

     `patch`
-    : Additional branch specific namelist settings for `cable.nml`.
+    : Branch-specific namelist settings for `cable.nml`.
 Settings specified in `patch` get "patched" to the base namelist settings used for both branches.
-Any namelist settings specified here will overwrite settings defined in the default namelist file and or any settings defined in the science configurations.
+Any namelist settings specified here will overwrite settings defined in the default namelist file and in the science configurations.
+This means these settings will be set as stipulated in the `patch` for this branch for all science configurations run by `benchcab`.
     : The `patch` key must be a dictionary like data structure that is compliant with the [`f90nml`][f90nml-github] python package.
     : This key is **optional** and can be omitted from the config file.
 By default `patch` is empty and does not modify the namelist file.